Dental Crown and Bridge

 GOLD

-down the opposing tooth/teeth.
+down the opposing teeth.
 Gold crowns also require less

 reduction of tooth structure during the dental crown procedure,